danbernier/CosmicWimpout/README.md

 I'll try to build the game in steps, so as to not go crazy, and so I have something playable all along the way.

-0. _Create a game, with named players, who have points.
-Cycle through their turns, and collect points from each turn._ **DONE**
+0. **DONE** _Create a game, with named players, who have points.
+Cycle through their turns, and collect points from each turn._
-1. _Start throwing cubes.
+1. **DONE** _Start throwing cubes.
 Each turn, the player throws all 5 cubes, and gets points for any numbered cubes.
 End of turn, bank your points._
-   **DONE**
-2. _If you toss the cubes, and some come up symbols, you can choose to re-toss the symbol cubes for more points, or bank this turn's points.
+2. **DONE** _If you toss the cubes, and some come up symbols, you can choose to re-toss the symbol cubes for more points, or bank this turn's points.
 If you ever throw **all** symbols, your turn ends, and you lose this turn's points (a "cosmic wimpout!").
-Once you're out of cubes, your turn ends - bank any points you earned._ **DONE**
+Once you're out of cubes, your turn ends - bank any points you earned._
-3. _Don't let Players with zero banked points end their turn until they have 35 or more points for the turn._ **DONE**
+3. **DONE** _Don't let Players with zero banked points end their turn until they have 35 or more points for the turn._
-4. _**You may not want to, but you must.** If you've scored on all 5 cubes, throw all 5 cubes again, and keep gathering points._ **DONE**
+4. **DONE** _**You may not want to, but you must.** If you've scored on all 5 cubes, throw all 5 cubes again, and keep gathering points._
-5. End-game scenario: once one Player gets 500 points (or 300 -
-   parameterize), end the game.
+5. End-game: once one Player gets 500 points (or 300 - parameterize), end the game.
 6. **Last Licks** When one Player gets 500 (or 300) points, yes, end the game - but first, every other player gets one last turn.
 Only after the rest of the players earn their last-licks points, can you determine who has the most points, and is the winner.
-7. **The Flaming Sun** if the black cube comes up with the :sun, you can count it as whatever you like.
+7. **The Flaming Sun** if the black cube comes up with the sun, you can count it as whatever you like.
 8. **Flash** If you toss three-of-a-kind, either numbers or symbols, you get 10x that many points added to your turn.
 Examples: